Key facts

 - communication and negotiation.

-Tailor the course to your individual career goals by selecting an elective from one of six specialisations, including public health, health economics, business administration, disability and inclusion, sustainability in healthcare and research.
+Tailor the course to your individual career goals by selecting from one of six specialisations, including public health, health economics, business administration, disability and inclusion, sustainability in healthcare and research.
 You will also be able to gain real-world experience while you study, with options to undertake a work-integrated learning elective or to join an overseas study tour.

 Our work-integrated learning elective will enable you to gain 150 hours of valuable industry experience.
 This can be an agency-based work placement with one of our many industry partners, or agency-sponsored work based at the Deakin Freelancing Hub.
 You’ll consolidate your theoretical knowledge in a work setting and will build your professional network by working alongside influential figures in the health sector.